 Honda motocross bikes for racing

-Unfortunately, Honda doesn’t sell 2 stroke dirt bikes anymore, so all they have for motocross bikes are these 4 strokes:
+Unfortunately, they doesn’t sell 2 stroke dirt bikes anymore, so all Honda has for motocross bikes are these 4 strokes:

 - CRF150R Expert